Spatial-Web-Foundation/UDG/design-spatial-web-node.md

 When this is interpreted by the hsml parser, it will retrieve the subgraph from the external domain and load it into the graph as a named graph with associated local-name SWURL.
 This may frequently be done from packages that are loaded in initially, and that may be periodicallly refreshed.

-The primary difference between `hsml:includeDomain` and `hsml:importDomain` is that the latter creates a domain extension from the external system that is always up to date but that may have higher latency, while the latter creates a local copy of the external domain that may be out of date but that has much lower latency.
+The primary difference between `hsml:includeDomain` and `hsml:importDomain` is that `hsml:includeDomain` creates a domain extension from the external system that is always up to date but that may have higher latency (and is not actually stored on the same node as the including domain), while the `hsml:importDomain` creates a local copy of the external graph in the calling graph.
+This graph may be out of date but that has much lower latency.

+An example of an included domain would be a hotel that had a number of guest rooms, each of which were in their own domain (which may or may not be on the same spatial web node).
+An example of an imported domain would be one that incorporated a taxonomy that is commonly used by other domains but that also does not change frequently and may be heavily referenced.

+Another way of thinking about imports vs. includes is that an import is essentially a cache of one domain within another, while, an include is a temporary reference.

 Note also that in both cases, the node server MUST have the relevant credentials to load in the external domain.
 Otherwise this statement will fail and an error message will be sent to the error channel.

-### Repositories and Registries
+### Repositories, Registries

 A __repository__ is a spatial web node that contains commonly utilized taxonomies, schemas, agents, activities, and other resources.
 A __registry__, on the other hand, is a way of registering the locations of specific spatial web nodes and their associated resources.
 The spatial web nodes, then would make use of the same DNS registry that HTTP and HTTPS uses, with the additional caveat that access would be moderated by credentials.